Help protect your family’s future. Enter your zip code to get your free quote today!

 If you've been denied a term life policy, you may want to consider final expense life insurance or a whole life policy.

 Final expense policies are designed to cover end-of-life expenses, such as medical, funeral and burial costs.
 However, final expense payouts can be used any way the beneficiary chooses.
-Most final expense policies are guaranteed issue, meaning insurance companies will not evaluate your age or health to determine coverage eligibility.
+Most final expense policies are guaranteed issue, meaning insurance companies will not evaluate yourhealth to determine coverage eligibility.
 This makes it a good choice for many older people who have been denied term life insurance coverage.
+These plans may have a graded death benefit for an initial period of time.

 Whole life insurance policies are more expensive than final expense policies because the payout they provide is usually much larger.
 If you need to leave a significant death benefit to your beneficiary, it could be beneficial to choose a whole life policy over a final expense policy.